Microscope Crew

 What is a Microscope

-The instrument magnifies the image 1000 times and has been a key in researching discoveries.
+The instrument magnifies the image 1000 times and has been a key in research discoveries.
 Different innovations have been made in microscopes, and now there are different types of microscopes, each with unique features and specialties in specific professional fields.

 Types of Microscope